testbenchcc/gadget/README.md

-# Gadget - RP Zero 2 sandbox
+# Gadget – Raspberry Pi Zero 2 W Sandbox

-Sandbox for the RP Zero 2 W, gadget modes, e-Paper screens, microphones, and more.
+This repository serves as a sandbox environment for experimenting with the Raspberry Pi Zero 2 W, focusing on gadget modes, e-paper displays, microphones, and more.

+## Setup

+The files in this repository are organized to mirror the system's directory structure.
+To set up, copy each file to its corresponding folder on your Raspberry Pi.
+This alignment ensures compatibility with the provided scripts and notes.

 ## Installing Python Packages